hknutzen/Netspoc/technical.markdown

 ### Creating security zones (`set_zone`)

-As every network is contained by at most one zone, zone creation starts at networks without a zone, adding adjacent unmanaged routers and networks to the zone object recursively.
+As every network is contained by exactly one zone, zone creation starts at networks without a zone, adding adjacent unmanaged routers and networks to the zone object recursively.

-    for every network in networks
+    for every network
       if network has no zone
-        create new zone object in global @zones array: via depth-first-search (stop at managed/semi-managed routers)
+        create new zone object
+          via depth-first-search (stop at managed/semi-managed routers)
             identify zone elements and borders
-            set references in zone elements/borders and zone end if
+            set references in zone elements/borders and zone object end if
     end for

-During the procession of networks, the following property-attributes of the zone are derived from its networks.
+During the procession of networks, the following property-attributes of the zone are derived from its networks:

 * loopback: zone consists of loopback network only
 * is_tunnel: zone consists of tunnel networks only
 * private: stores the zones private-status, if not 'public'

-### Identifying zone clusters
+### Identifying zone clusters (`cluster_zones`)
-Functions: `set_zone`, `set_zone_cluster`

-Netspoc combines zones connected by semi-managed routers in zone clusters:
+Netspoc generates a topology representation to find paths between source and destination, using zones to accelerate graph traversal.
+We will see, that Netspoc allows users to refer to security zones in rules.
+From users point of view, topology and security zones look slightly different though: Semi-managed routers, which are either unmanaged routers with a path restriction, or managed routers without filtering appear as unmanaged routers to the user.
+When a user refers to a security zone then, a set of networks is meant, that is internally represented as zone cluster, containing security zones connected by semi-managed routers and delimited by managed routers.

+Zone cluster generation starts at zones without cluster and adds adjacent zones connected by semi-managed routers the cluster object via depth first search, stopping at managed routers.

-    for every zone in zones
+    for every zone
       if zone has no cluster
-        create an empty cluster array
+        create an empty cluster
-        via depth-first-search starting at zone (stop at managed routers) identify cluster members
+        via depth-first-search (stop at managed routers)
+          identify cluster members
-          reference zone in cluster array and vice versa check all cluster members to have equal private status end if
+          set references in zone and cluster object check cluster members to have equal private status end if
     end for